 The domesticated cousin of the Wild Turkey is more like a distant relative today, after farmers steadily boosted up its weight and bred the color out of both feathers and meat to make the bird more appealing at the supermarket.

-But those working to save the Wild Turkey hope the popularity of turkey in general — and its story dating back to the origins of the country — should help with the conservation work ahead.
+But those working to save the Wild Turkey hope the popularity of turkey in general — and its story dating back to the origins of the nation — should help with the conservation work ahead.

 Casalena said she expects nothing but support from all the parties involved, particularly hunters, who led the way on the earlier campaign and also pay for most conservation measures with fees and taxes.
 “Hunters are supportive,’ said Casalena.
 “They know it means they’ll have more turkeys in the future.

 And as more people come to understand the fix the Wild Turkey faces, researchers think that will help the push for solutions.

 “The Wild Turkey has a broad and diverse history in our culture,” Chamberlain said.
 “The domestication of the turkey has been important to the fabric of North America, and it’s a huge recreational engine focused entirely on hunting this bird.
 You wrap those two together, and you have an important species that means a lot to people.”